Tuesday 13th Feb, 2018

-If you have got this far you probably understand that being a vet is a vocation.
-Much more than just a “nine to five”career – you live to work (a bit) / work to live (a bit less).
+If you have got this far you'll probably understand that being a vet is a vocation; you live to work, not work to live.

-However, working long hours and thinking about nothing else but Pudsey’s severely impacted anal glands can be very damaging personally and certainly not great for personal relationships.
+However, working long hours and thinking about nothing else but Pudsey’s severely impacted anal glands can be very damaging, and certainly not great for personal relationships.

-Yes, there will be some long nights at work and you'll miss “The One Show”.
-You will go home knackered, stuff your gob full crappy food and crawl into bed….
+Yes, there will be some long nights at work and you'll miss Netflix.
+You'll go home knackered, stuff your gob full crappy food and crawl into bed.

 But the pay back is truly enormous!
-On any one day you will have made a difference to so many lives! to so many animals lives!
-The trick is to remeber to have a life of your own!
+On any one day you will have made a difference to so many lives!
+The trick is to remeber to have a life of your own.

 Your new practice will understand that the first six months are some of the most exciting and yet stressful of your life as a fully-fledged vet.

-People engage with people who engage and our clients are no different! – we know that to make you the best vet you have to be able to string a few words together - limiting your chat to “gastric dilatation and volvulus” or "milk volume" will make you a very dull friend and colleague - we want you to be able to talk about last nights local football derby/the price of a pint of milk/the new Jaguar XF or whatever!!!
+People engage with people who are engaging and our clients are no different.
+We know that to make you the best vet you can be, you have to be able to string a few words together!
+Limiting your chat to “gastric dilatation and volvulus” or "milk volume" will make you a very dull friend and colleague - we want you to be able to talk about last nights local football derby/the price of petrol/the new Snapchat filter or whatever!

-We need you to be mostly conscious and definitely having some fun to do this – we look forward to enjoying your company and terrible jokes soon!!
+We need you to be alert and definitely having some fun to do this – we look forward to enjoying your company and terrible jokes soon!